ampereworks-dev/OpenLR2/README.md

  - readme left click scroll is faster than original (not important)

 # build
-use visual studio 2008, with japanese locale (locale emulator works).
+use visual studio 2022, right click on OpenLR2_vs22, build. x86 release build only

 # libraries
-*DxLib 3.01a -> 3.02
+*DxLib 3.01a => 3.24f(custom old dxa)
 	orginal library is dxlib 3.01a, not available. we can get 3.01 or 3.02.

 *FMODex 4.13.4(080401)